aaronhmiller/kong-dojo/docker-compose/README.md

 4. If you want to evaluate Role Based Access Control (RBAC), uncomment the commented out four lines in the respective YAML file.
 You will initially login with `kong_admin / KingKong`

+### Apple Silicon Note

+1. You will likely receive a `qemu ... core dumped` error when running caused by the image not yet being compiled for ARM64.
+We are aware and will have those soon.